Cemeteries

 Forest cemetery

 The forest cemetery is 18.4 hectares in size and comprises around 15,000 graves.
 There are various burial options for different types of graves.
 There is a large funeral hall with 60 seats, as well as a prayer room with space for up to 10 people.
 The forest cemetery is home to the service yard and the administrative building of the Eberswalde cemeteries.
 In addition to several war graves, it is also home to the city of Eberswalde's Soviet memorial.
 The forest cemetery with its old trees of foreign species and its abundance of shrubs and ground cover resembles a park.
-The old cypresses, Douglas firs and area 42 with its forest-like rhododendron population are particularly inviting for a stroll and discovery.
+The stand of old cypresses, Douglas firs and area 42 with its forest-like rhododendron stand are particularly inviting for a stroll and discovery.
 The many interesting historical gravestones tell of the eventful history of the town of Eberswalde.
 Important personalities from Eberswalde's history are buried in and around the historic terraces.
 Well-known forestry professors, artists, honorary citizens, master builders and leaders of the labour movement were laid to rest in the forest cemetery.
 The forest cemetery offers a high degree of accessibility and a disabled toilet.

 Finow cemetery

 The 3.5-hectare cemetery in Biesenthaler Straße in Eberswalde-Finow was established at the end of the 19th century.
 Due to the strong population growth, the original cemetery at the Finow church became too small and an alternative cemetery had to be created on the outskirts of the town.
-The cemetery portal, built in 1911 by Wilhelm Hoppe and restored in 2001/2002, leads along an old avenue of lime trees to the mourning hall.
+The cemetery portal by Wilhelm Hoppe, built in 1911 and restored in 2001/2002, leads along an old avenue of lime trees to the mourning hall.
 The funeral hall, built in the neo-Gothic style at the beginning of the 20th century, has been renovated and heated and is modern and attractive thanks to its new interior design.
 46 people can attend the funeral service seated here.
 In addition to urn graves and elective earth graves, there are also anonymous communal urn graves, as well as communal urn graves with a slab and row graves.
 The sanitary facilities are accessible during the opening hours of the administration.

 Kupferhammer cemetery